Types of DNA Testing

 NOTE: Each conception is a unique random event.
 So your siblings will receive a different mix of your parents' DNA.
 Compared to your results, they will see some different distant matches and see somewhat different ethnic breakdowns.

 When these tests first came out, the price was several hundred dollars.
 Thanks to improved technology and much greater volume, prices have dropped dramatically.
-Now autosomal DNA tests cost less than $100 each.
+Now autosomal DNA tests cost less than $100 each with frequent sales dropping the price well below that level.

 Of all types of DNA testing, autosomal DNA has become the most widely used.